JamesLeeStakelum/firebirdos/essays/README.md

 Here are some of my essays.
-Some have been published on Medium.com.
+Some have been published elsewhere.